Pack Your Carry-on Right: 21 things you shouldn’t forget

 Hardshell roller bags have a bit more protection from what is actually inside them but generally aren’t as durable as soft shell bags.

-Osprey Porter - Black
+Osprey Porter Black backpack for traveling

 Secondly, this isn’t like any other backpack.
 This bag is brilliant because it opens up in such a way that the entire length can be accessed.
+You can pack it more like a duffel bag but wear it like a backpack.

 Thirdly, especially in Turkey, where the roads are often cobblestone or not so smooth, it is so nice to not have to roll a bag around.